God-T/Foodchain_Off-chain_DB---Express_Nodejs/README.md

 **deleteUserbyID**
 ----
-  delete user data by given id.
+  delete a single user data by given id.

 * **URL**